 - If an employer does not provide the 60-day notice period in the instance of a mass layoff or plant closure, then they are liable for providing each affected employee with back pay and benefits for up to 60 days under the WARN Act.
 (The amount may be reduced depending on the pay the workers received during this period of violation.)

 - The WARN Act layoff notice laws vary in different states.
 Several states have WARN Act layoff notice laws that are stricter in nature than the federal law and may in some instances affect a smaller number of employers than those typically affected by WARN.

 - WARN does not apply to the temporary closure of an employer’s facilities or the end of a contract where the individuals in question were only hired for that particular activity.

 - WARN states that the business can offer a reduced notice period than the typical 60 days where natural disaster or unforeseen circumstances cause the layoffs.

 Employers could find themselves subject to heavy penalties if they do not follow requirements set out by WARN.
 If they do not provide the WARN notice to the relevant local government office, they could find themselves facing fines of up to $500 a day for each day they have failed to notify the authorities and have therefore violated the requirements of the act.

 Employers should pay their former workers within three weeks of making the layoffs or a plant closing.
 If they do not, they face high penalties.

 If you are in a situation where you are unsure as to how to proceed with triggering the WARN Act, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.